specado/specado/docs/process/PROVIDER_INHERITANCE.md

 - `inherits` points to another spec file (relative path) that will be merged first.
 - `capabilities` stores provider-specific metadata with typed fields (context window, feature flags, reasoning controls).
 - `capabilities_extra` allows experimental `x_*` capability keys without schema churn.
+- `extensions` is reserved for experimental `x_*` fields that are not part of the stable contract.
 - `unsupported_parameters` lists PromptSpec paths that should trigger lossiness warnings.
 - `mappings` describe declarative JSONPath translations for request and response payloads.

+Overlays placed under `overlays/<provider>.<adapter>.yaml` can layer provider-specific defaults.
+Each overlay file declares `overlay_for` metadata (`provider`, `adapter`, `contract_version`) so the runtime can validate when it applies the overlay.

+## Overlays

+Overlays let you keep provider-specific defaults or quirks outside the base spec.
+When the adapter registry selects an adapter, it merges any matching overlays (by provider, adapter key, and contract version) on top of the spec using the precedence `spec < overlay < runtime overrides`.
+Overlay files live in the repo-level `overlays/` directory and use the naming convention `<provider>.<adapter>.yaml` (for example, `openai.responses.yaml`).

 When loading a spec, the engine merges the inheritance chain, reporting an error if cycles are detected.